goldsmith/smartmarks/README.rst

 **Timer** (`demo <https://rawgithub.com/goldsmith/smartmarks/master/timer/timer.html>`__)

-A countdown timer that sounds and alarm and triggers an alert (to switch context) when it is finished.
+A countdown timer that sounds an alarm and triggers an alert (to switch context) when it is finished.

 **Todo** (`demo <https://rawgithub.com/goldsmith/smartmarks/master/todo/todo.html>`__)